evanleck/rack-redic/README.md

 ### Custom Marshallers

-Since the class/module passed as `:marshaller` only needs to respond to the methods `load` and `dump` you can create any kind of marshaller you would like.
+Since the class/module passed as `:marshaller` only needs to respond to the methods `load` and `dump`, you can create any kind of marshaller you would like.
 I've included examples for MessagePack and Oj here as reference.

 #### [MessagePack](https://github.com/msgpack/msgpack-ruby)